|Future skiers/blessed people|

 But not on roads which then become icy and slippery.

-And, being born and raised on the prairies as I was, I have a hard time with high places.
+And I have a hard time with high places.

 So explain to me why I would drive, weekend after weekend, on slippery, snowy roads, up into the mountains, to slide repeatedly down high slopes.